gazellekit/gazelle/README.md

 </p>

 <p align="justify">
-For the AEC development ecosystem to thrive, I believe that it falls upon _us_ in the open-source community to innovate, collaborate and share our combined experiences and intellects to build the infrastructure we deserve.
+For the AEC development ecosystem to thrive, I believe that it falls upon <em>us</em> in the open-source community to innovate, collaborate and share our combined experiences and intellects to build the infrastructure we deserve.
 </p>

 ## Sponsors

 <p align="justify">
-I work in this project entirely in my spare time, because I believe in a more _open_ AEC industry.
+I work in this project entirely in my spare time, because I believe in a more <em>open</em> AEC industry.
 Nevertheless, server costs and admin fees are real!
 I welcome all financial contributions that can help to keep the vision alive.
-Please check out my **GitHub Sponsors** link if you'd like to donate.
+Please check out my <strong>GitHub Sponsors</strong> link if you'd like to donate.
 </p>

 Thank You.